 Great Exercise For Older Dogs

-As mentioned above, swimming is easier on the joints than other forms of exercise, so may be a good choice of exercise for your older dog.
+As mentioned above, swimming is easier on the joints than other forms of exercise, so it may be a good choice of exercise for your older dog.

 Belgian Malinois, like many large breeds, may be at risk for joint issues like hip dysplasia as they age.

 This means that exercise like running can become painful for them.
 As always, talk to your vet if you think hip dysplasia is an issue for your dog.
-They may be able to recommend a course of treatment, and swimming as exercise might be a great, low impact option to keep them moving!
+They may be able to recommend a course of treatment, and swimming as exercise might be a great, low-impact option to keep them moving!

 Rehabilitation After Surgery

 If your dog is recovering from any type of surgery, swimming might be part of their rehabilitation.